 How to Clean Life Jackets

-You trust your life jacket with your life, so you shouldn’t cut corners on care.
-Sunscreen, food, dirt and mold stains are not only unsightly, they can have a deteriorating effect on the fabric and buoyancy material as well, reducing its efficiency.
+You trust your life jacket with your life, so you shouldn't cut corners on care.
+Sunscreen, food, dirt and mold stains are not only unsightly, but they can also have a deteriorating effect on the fabric and buoyancy material, reducing its efficiency.

 Avoid leaving your life jackets for long periods in direct sunlight, as this can cause fading and thinning of fabrics, exposing the flotation material underneath.

-To clean and deodorize your life jackets, use a non-abrasive cleaner that won’t damage fabrics.
-Simple Green Marine All-Purpose Cleaner is non-toxic and biodegradable, so it’s safer for you and the environment than harsh chemical cleaners.
-It’s also clean-rinsing, so no chemical residue is left on the life jacket which could cause fabric damage or skin irritation.
+To clean and deodorize your life jackets, you should use a non-abrasive cleaner that won't damage fabrics.
+Simple Green Marine All-Purpose Cleaner is biodegradable*, so it's safer for the environment than harsh chemical cleaners.
+It's also clean-rinsing, so no chemical residue is left on the life jacket which could cause fabric damage or skin irritation.